EVORA-project/evora-ontology/models/docs/titer.md

 # Slot: titer (titer)

 _The titer value, its corresponding unit, and the method of quantification (e.g., RT-qPCR, TCID50), representing the concentration or amount of unit present in the sample.
-The titer corresponds to the highest dilution factor that still yields a positive reading_
+The titer corresponds to the highest dilution factor that still yields a positive reading._